devtut/generate/docs/php/outputting-the-value-of-a-variable.md

 ---
-metaTitle: "Outputting the Value of a Variable"
+metaTitle: "PHP - Outputting the Value of a Variable"
 description: "echo and print, Outputting a structured view of arrays and objects, String concatenation with echo, printf vs sprintf, Outputting large integers, Output a Multidimensional Array with index and value and print into the table"
 ---